 Partners: Locally based organisations that work with the Cluster in the design and implementation of cluster projects, for example the EU Delegations/ European Commission Representations.

 Members may terminate their affiliation to the Cluster by giving [three months] written notice to the president of the Cluster.
 The cluster President will then inform the EUNIC Global office.

 The General Assembly held in December 2016 approved a new process to establish a EUNIC cluster.
 At least three full-members of EUNIC are required to set up a cluster.Guide to setting up a cluster

-The new process for establishing a EUNIC cluster begins with the development of a three-year cluster strategy.
+The new process for establishing a EUNIC cluster begins with the development of a cluster strategy.
 You can view and download the suggested strategy template below.
-Once ready, submit it to EUNIC Global office (TO: firstname.lastname@example.org, CC: email@example.com)SWOT analysis templateCluster Strategy Template
+Once ready, submit it to EUNIC Global office together with the application form included in the document: How to set up a cluster (TO: email@example.com, CC: firstname.lastname@example.org)SWOT analysis templateCluster Strategy Template

 The Charter establishes the cluster and defines its main aspects.
 After submission of the three-year cluster strategy, the General Assembly will decide on the approval of the cluster.
 If approved by the General Assembly, the next step will be for all full-members of the cluster to sign the Cluster Charter.
 Once signed, the cluster representative has to send a scanned copy of it to the EUNIC Global office for formal registration.Cluster Charter Template 2017Cluster Charter FAQ